rbassole/mycode/README.md

 # mycode
 Tracking my code
-This is a Lab project
+This is a Lab project on git
-Want to learn how to use git

 ## Getting Started
 See deployment for notes on how to deploy the project on a live system.